olivierdalang/layerCombinations/README.md

 ### Short term ###
 - Test, test, test...
+- The application of layer combinations is very slow in large files, see if it's possible to make it more fluid...
 - Study if there's a cleaner way to store the data attributes, in particular regarding to the serialization method
 - Visual return to know if the layer combination is up to date or if it has been updated (disable the update button if up to date)